Meditate to Win

 And again, you’re taking this as a game.
 If it doesn’t work the next time around, it doesn’t mean you’re a failure.
 It just means that maybe the mind is more complex than you thought.
 Maybe there was more going on than you thought.
 So look again, more carefully this time.

-One of the things I noticed about all the ajaans in Thailand was they all had really good senses of humor.
+One of the things I noticed about the ajaans in Thailand was they all had really good senses of humor.
 Even some of the ajaans who were known to be fierce really had good senses of humor.

-One day the nuns came for their regular instructions from him.
+One day the nuns came for their periodic instructions from him.
 He started out asking if they were all observing the eight precepts, following the pattern of the old instructions that used to be given to bhikkhunīs.

 She asked some old people why they were observing the eight precepts, and they said they wanted to go to heaven after they died.
 Then she went from group to group and finally got to a group of young women.
 She asked them why they were observing the eight precepts.
 They said, “We want something better than heaven.
 We want a husband.”